 We are serious about The Great Commission and are committed to supporting missionaries both locally and globally, and want to increase our missions budget annually to further the preaching of the gospel in all nations.
 Not only are we committed to supporting missionaries, we are committed to sending missionaries as well.
 We want to be a church who continues to send our members out to be missionaries both locally and globally, as well as plan national and international mission trips to allow our members to serve our missionaries and to test a personal call to missions.

 As important as it is to share the gospel with our words, we also seek to adorn the gospel with good works.
 To that end we have an active deacon board that oversees our care for the poor and our support for a number of local mercy ministries that serve the needy in our community.

 Our men's ministry seeks to equip men in the truth of God's Word in order that they can lead as servants in the home, the church, the workplace, and the world.
-Events for men include a home Bible study (on the 1st and 3rd Thursday evening of the month), a prayer breakfast (on the 2nd and 4th Saturday), and a weekly breakfast for retired men at J&S Cafeteria (in the River Ridge Shopping Center).
+Events for men include home Bible studies, a bimonthly prayer breakfast , and a weekly breakfast for retired men.

 CHILDREN & YOUTH

 We welcome all children and youth to join us in our Sunday morning and evening worship services, as well as attend an interactive teaching of the Westminster Shorter Catechism on Wednesday evenings.
 We also offer a variety of Sunday school classes for different ages, which begin at 9:30 on Sunday morning.